Wilmington Laser Eye Surgery – Delaware Eye Surgeons

 Analysis of Refractive Errors

 Just like a fingerprint, each individual’s eye is unique.
 Therefore, LASIK is not a one-size-fits-all type of treatment.
 The first step of LASIK eye surgery is to identify the patient’s unique refractive errors.
-Dr. Smith diagnoses refractive errors during a comprehensive dilated eye exam.
-He will assess the refractive status of the eye, the patient’s current method of correction (e.g., eyeglasses, contact lenses), symptoms and visual needs.
+Our eye surgeons diagnose refractive errors during a comprehensive dilated eye exam.
+They assess the refractive status of the eye, the patient’s current method of correction (e.g., eyeglasses, contact lenses), symptoms and visual needs.
 He will evaluate each eye through retinoscopy, an autorefractor or wavefront analysis.

-Wavefront analysis allows Dr. Smith to obtain a three-dimensional map of the eye’s unique characteristics and identify higher-order aberrations, subtle imperfections that contribute to glare, halos and other vision problems.
+Wavefront analysis allows our eye surgeon to obtain a three-dimensional map of the eye’s unique characteristics and identify higher-order aberrations, subtle imperfections that contribute to glare, halos and other vision problems.
 The diagnostic information obtained through wavefront analysis is then used to calibrate the surgical laser (excimer laser) for accurate vision correction.
-With the use of wavefront analysis, Dr. Smith is able to provide each LASIK patient with a customized laser vision correction treatment, also known as Custom Wavefront LASIK.
+With the use of wavefront analysis, our eye surgeon is able to provide each LASIK patient with a customized laser vision correction treatment, also known as Custom Wavefront LASIK.

 Creation of the Corneal Flap

 LASIK eye surgery begins with the creation of the corneal flap.
 A corneal flap is a thin layer of tissue that is lifted from the surface of the eye to expose the underlying cornea.
-To create the flap, Dr. Smith first administers anesthetic eye drops for maximum patient comfort.
-Next, he uses a microkeratome (a handheld surgical device) to create the corneal flap.
+To create the flap, our eye surgeon first administers anesthetic eye drops for maximum patient comfort.
+Next, a microkeratome (a handheld surgical device) is used to create the corneal flap.

 Reshaping of the Cornea